webexpoprague/content/output/sessions-data.md

 ## Talk Description

-More details will be announced soon.
+As the web grows more powerful, so do user expectations.
+What feels fast today will be slow tomorrow, and meeting current performance standards will soon be the bare minimum.
+The real winners will be the apps that push beyond "fast enough" and strive for near-instantaneous performance.

+Fortunately, a wave of new web standards is emerging, allowing us to inch closer and closer to making instantaneous performance a reality.
+In this talk, Tim will explore some of the exciting new tools available right now, and how you can start using them to stay one step ahead of your users and provide performance that feels instantaneous.

 ## Tags

-Backend Dev, Frontend Dev, Performance
+Frontend Dev, Performance

 ## Session Focused on

-Web Development: 100%, Design & UX: 40%, Marketing: 0%, Business: 40%
+Web Development: 80%, Design & UX: 60%, Marketing: 0%, Business: 40%

 ## Session Presenter